servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 Makes the object fall unless it is on ground or supported by a surface or a platform.

-- `GravityComponent:getDestroySelf()`	Get whether component should be destroyed when it impacts ground
+- `GravityComponent:getDestroySelf()`: Get whether component should be destroyed when it impacts ground
 - `GravityComponent:getFallingSpeed()`
 - `GravityComponent:isFalling()`
-- `GravityComponent:setDestroySelf(boolean)`	Set whether component should be destroyed when it impacts ground
+- `GravityComponent:setDestroySelf(boolean)`: Set whether component should be destroyed when it impacts ground
 - `GravityComponent:setFallingSpeed(speed)`

 ## HealthComponent (Component)